- Type 1 vs. Type 2

 - Consuming too much sugar and processed food

-- The signs and symptoms of this type of this type of diabetes are sometimes subtle.
+- The signs and symptoms of this type of diabetes are sometimes subtle.
 The major symptom is often being overweight.
 Other symptoms and signs include:

 - Often there are no specific symptoms of the condition and it goes undiagnosed until routine blood tests are ordered.